avand/avand.github.com/_posts/2011-04-28-building-an-app-to-monitor-your-app.markdown

 hacker_news_link:
 ---

-To keep a web application up and running usually requires lots of moving parts.
+Keeping a web application up and running usually requires lots of moving parts.
 Since these parts are all codependent, when the whole app goes down, the immediate question is: **what broke?**

 I want to share with you the solution we came up with at [Sqoot][5].
 Let's dive right into the code and then talk about how we got here.